Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 ## Timezones

-- Local time refers to the timezone your computer is in.
+- Local time refers to the timezone set on your computer.
 - UTC is synonymous with Greenwich Mean Time (GMT) in practice.

 By default, almost every date method in JavaScript (except one) gives you a date/time in local time.
 You only get UTC if you specify UTC.